Azure/batch-shipyard/recipes/README.md

 # Batch Shipyard Recipes
 This directory contains recipes and sample batch-style Docker workloads for use with Batch Shipyard on Azure Batch.
+Please note that all recipes have sample configurations that you can use to quickly get going.
+However, as they are samples only, you will need to configure them to your liking for actual workloads.

 **NOTE: Not all recipes are populated.**